fivenorth-io/docs/docs/5n-cpm/install.md

 # Installation

-In order to deploy the Utility, you will need to complete the following steps:
+In order to deploy 5n cpm, you will need to complete the following steps:

 - Getting a license.
 License is per validator.
 Reach out to nodesupport@fivenorth.io or ping our team on Slack to acquire a license.

 - Install the software into your kubernetes cluster using our public helm chart.

+- Expose the deploy with an ingress

 ## License